unichronic/3D-Feature-Extractor/README.md

 #### Connectivity Segmentation

 1. Click "Segment by Connectivity" to analyze and visualize separate connected components
-   - Each disconnected component will be displayed in a distinct color
+   - Each disconnected component will be displayed in a distinct color (can result in some fun patterns!)
    - Useful for identifying separate parts in assemblies or checking model integrity

 #### Clipping Plane